Warped Wooden Flooring: How to Fix it and How to Stop it Happening

 But it’s not just moisture that can cause your solid or engineered wood flooring to buckle.
 High temperatures, long term exposure to direct sunlight and excessively dry conditions can also cause the wood to shrink, split and warp.

-Before you repair hardwood floor buckling or cupping, your first step should be to work out where the water is coming from.
+Before you repair wood floor buckling or cupping, your first step should be to work out what has caused it.

 There’s no point in repairing or replacing a hardwood floor if you don’t deal with what caused the warping.
 It may simply be that a spillage was left on the floor or that excess water was left behind when the floor was mopped.